-While the trip is advertised as a 20-minute crossing that certainly doesn’t account for the entire process.
+The trip is advertised as a 20-minute crossing, but that certainly doesn’t account for the entire process.
 We were told to be at the ferry terminal 40 minutes before departure to get our tickets and pass through immigration.

 Arriving in Bodrum Turkey!

-While the crossing was set for 9:30am our boat took off closer to 10am after everyone boarded.
+The crossing was set for 9:30am but our boat took off closer to 10am after everyone boarded.
 The actual ride from Kos to Bodrum felt quick and did take 20 minutes.

 Our best tip is to try and be the first off the boat.
-You need to go through customs on the Turkish side and if you’re not one of the first ferries arriving the line can be quite long.
+Remember that you’ll need to go through customs on the Turkish side afterward.
+If you’re not one of the first ferries arriving the line can be pretty long.

 All said and done, we showed up at the ferry terminal in Kos at 9am and actually entered Turkey through immigration just before 11am.
 This is not to say it’s not worth it to take the Kos to Bodrum day trip.
-Just wanted to let you know what you’re in for!
+At least you’re more prepared now for the actual time schedule.

-We would find out that it doesn’t matter if you have one day or several in Bodrum.
+We found out quickly that it doesn’t matter if you have one day or several in Bodrum.
 There is so much to see and do right in the center of the city!
-Bodrum is so unique and makes for a great afternoon of exploring.
+Bodrum is such a special destination and makes for a great afternoon of exploring.

-Bodrum Boat Walk: One of the most fun things to do is to walk along the massive Bodrum harbor.
-There are literally thousands of boats that fill the waters of the port.
-If you get to the end there is a small shopping gallery and an upscale coffee shop.
-If you are looking for a quick pick-me-up, the Creperie has a rooftop seating area that is super unique.
+If you are looking for a quick pick-me-up, the Creparie has a rooftop seating area that is super unique.
 Here you’ll have a view over the marina with the castle in the distance.

-Shopping in the Bodrum Market: Hundreds of shops fill the pedestrian-only walking market in the central part of the city.
-Our hotel owner would warn us that most of the designer clothes and accessories were fake but it’s still fun to take a stroll through.
-There are also some great doner kebab restaurants and pubs in the covered outdoor market, too.
+However, it’s still fun to take a stroll through.
+There are some great doner kebab restaurants and pubs in the covered outdoor market, too.

-Beach Time: Once you make your way through the market you will come to the main town beach.
-This section of Bodrum has cafes, restaurants, and beach bars.
-Spend the rest of the time you have in the beach chair overlooking the ocean with an ice-cold drink in hand.
+Once you make your way through the market you will come to the main town beach.
+This section of Bodrum has cafes, restaurants, and lively beach bars.
+Spend the rest of the time you have in a beach chair overlooking the ocean with an ice-cold drink in hand.